beechd/beechd.github.io/README.md

 ## Troubleshooting/Where to Get Support<a name ="support"></a>

-For more help with Eclipse
+For more help with Eclipse please visit

 ## Licensing<a name ="licensing"></a>